itsmillertim3/perform2021/cloudmigration/content/01_lab_1/05_process_and_services/index.md

     * Click to view the services that are served by this process.
 In this case there are multiple
     * Click to view the processes that this process calls (Outbound)
     * Click to view the Process specific time-services metrics
+1. Did you notice Docker??

 ![image](../../../assets/images/lab1-process-view.png)

-💥 **TECHNICAL NOTE**: that Dynatrace automatically recognizes many common processes like Tomcat and will capture process specific metrics such as JVM garbage collection.
-See a list of supported technologies in the [Dynatrace documentation](https://www.dynatrace.com/support/help/technology-support/supported-technologies-and-versions)

-## Did you notice Docker??
+## Dynatace and containers

 In the picture above, the arrow with number 4 shows the properties for Docker.

 Our sample app was built as a Docker container and Dynatrace hooks into containers and provides code for injecting OneAgent into containerized process.

 See more details in the [Dynatrace documentation](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/other-platforms/docker/basic-concepts/how-dynatrace-monitors-containers/)

+💥 **TECHNICAL NOTE**: that Dynatrace automatically recognizes many common processes like Tomcat and will capture process specific metrics such as JVM garbage collection.
+See a list of supported technologies in the [Dynatrace documentation](https://www.dynatrace.com/support/help/technology-support/supported-technologies-and-versions)

 ## View a Service